apache/druid/docs/querying/segmentmetadataquery.md

 ### aggregatorMergeStrategy

-Conflicts between aggregator metadata across segments can occur if some segments have unknown aggregators, or if two segments use incompatible aggregators for the same column (e.g. `longSum` changed to `doubleSum`).
-The following aggregator merge strategies are supported:
+Conflicts between aggregator metadata across segments can occur if some segments have unknown aggregators, or if two segments use incompatible aggregators for the same column, such as `longSum` changed to `doubleSum`.
+Druid supports the following aggregator merge strategies:

-- `strict`:  If there are any segments with unknown aggregators, or any conflicts of any kind, the merged aggregators list will be `null`.
+- `strict`:  If there are any segments with unknown aggregators or any conflicts of any kind, the merged aggregators list is `null`.
-- `lenient`:  Segments with unknown aggregators will be ignored, and conflicts between aggregators will only null out
+- `lenient`:  Druid ignores segments with unknown aggregators.
+Conflicts between aggregators send the aggregator for that particular column to null.
 - the aggregator for that particular column.
 - `latest`: In the event of conflicts between segments, the aggregator from the most recent segment will be selected for that particular column.